rolandbolboaca/CUSUM-Robustness-and-Resilience/README.md

 -   Execute Hyperparameter Optimizations
 -   Execute Comparissons
 -   Execute Plotting
--   Due to the enormity of the datasets and the whole experimental evaluation, it might take some time.
-Be patient or optimize the code!
+-   **Due to the enormity of the datasets and experiments, running times might be high!**
+-   Be patient or feel free to further optimize the code!

 ## 📚 References

 ### 📄 Paper
-[1] Bolboaca R., *Cumulative Sums Resilience and Robustness in the Context of Time Series Anomaly Detection*, Interdisciplinarity in Engineering International Conference.
-Springer Nature, 2025.
+[1] Bolboaca R., *Cumulative Sums Resilience and Robustness in the Context of Time Series Anomaly Detection*, Journal: , 2025.
 ➡️ *Link pending* (check Google Scholar)

 ### 📄 CUSUM Literature